AIBlockOfficial/A-Block.js/README.md

     From this data structure we're able to obtain specific details about the receipt-based payment, such as the unique identifier `DRUID0xd0f407436f7f1fc494d7aee22939090e`, the status of the transaction `status`, the timestamp of the transaction `timestamp`, as well as the address that made the receipt-based payment request- `2a646...f8b98`.

-    We are also able to see that in this specific request, the sender expects 1 `Receipt` asset in exchange for 25200 `Token` assets.
+    We are also able to see that in this specific request, the sender expects 1 `Item` asset in exchange for 25200 `Token` assets.
     </details>

-### Responding to Pending Receipt-based Payments
+### Responding to Pending 2-Way Payments

--   `acceptRbTx` and `rejectRbTx`
+-   `accept2WayPayment` and `reject2WayPayment`

     ```typescript
     import { ABlockWallet } from '@a-block/a-blockjs';